wvianna/nuttxconfig/README.md

 # Very simple config Nuttx Space and use
 Create nuttxspace and config O.S. nuttx for esp32-devkitc

-RTOS NUTTX with MCU SP32
+RTOS NUTTX with MCU ESP32 (Nodemcu)

 Some options:
 Create RTOS Nuttx Space for ESP32;